paulrobello/parllama/README.md

                         Starting tab.
 Defaults to local --use-last-tab-on-startup {0,1}
                         Use last tab on startup.
+Defaults to 1 --load-local-models-on-startup {0,1}
+                        Load local models on startup.
 Defaults to 1 -p PS_POLL, --ps-poll PS_POLL
                         Interval in seconds to poll ollama ps command.
 0 = disable.
 Defaults to 3 -a {0,1}, --auto-name-session {0,1}